15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 14. Unable to handle big changes

-This is one of the major signs of a narcissistic parent in law.
+This is one of the major signs of a narcissistic parent-in-law.

 15. Offers conditional love

-Perhaps one of the worst traits of a narcissist parent is that they offer love to their children in a conditional manner.
-It is understood that there are things you can do that will cause your parent to stop loving you.
-This can be incredibly difficult to live with and cause distress to a child.
+It is understood that there are things you can do that will cause them to stop showing affection to you.
+This can be incredibly difficult to live with and cause distress to an individual.

 1. Learn more about narcissism